 - If ships having to uncloak to attack are like a diesel submarine needing to surface for air and to run the engines, then a ship that can fire while cloaked is like a nuclear submarine, with no need to surface at all.
 Thus, the gas-seeking photon torpedo is like an acoustically-guided anti-sub torpedo.

-- Stock Footage: The scene where Enterprise glides towards the spacedock doors is a reuse of the "zoom in on Enterprise" shot from Star Trek IV and Star Trek V, just with the Excelsior removed and the background tint changed to blue.
+- The scene where the Enterprise glides towards the spacedock doors is a reuse of the "zoom in on Enterprise" shot from Star Trek IV: The Voyage Home and Star Trek V: The Final Frontier, just with the Excelsior removed and the background tint changed to blue.

 - Take That!: It's quite nicely worked in, but Kirk's remark in the end speech that "some people think change means the end of history" is likely a jab at neo-conservative Francis Fukuyama's proclamation (and epynonymous book) that the collapse of Soviet communism meant that liberal bourgeois democracy was the only option for developing countries and was, thus, "the end of history".

-- Teleportation Rescue: Kirk and McCoy are saved by the transporters.
+- Teleportation Rescue: Kirk and McCoy are saved from their impending murder "for attempting escape" at the hands of the Rura Penthe warden by the transporters.
 Shame about the timing, though.